laurakond/Stitch-Art-Guides-pp4/TESTING.md

 ## Bugs

-**To Note**: The below mentioned bugs occured early in the development stage before refactoring was done.
+**To Note**: The below mentioned bugs occurred early in the development stage before refactoring was done.
 Therefore, some of the function names and provided images may not correspond to the final code.

 ### Fixed bugs
 **Gunicorn and pyca/cryptography warnings in Github**